jondowson/pod/README.md

 $ vi servers/nameIt.json
 `

-The **.json** defintion file contains instructions, but in brief, it captures server specific settings such as login credentials and ip addresses.
+The **.json** defintion file captures server specific settings such as login credentials and ip addresses.

 6) For help run '**launch-pod**' passing '**-h**' or '**--help**'.
 `